jcatala/shout-it-out/README.md

   -F FILTER, --filter FILTER
                         Add a filter before sending the message (string: default: None) -f, --follow          Send one line at a time
+  -m, --markdown        Force markdown on the entire message, if is not, do it by yourself adding backquotes

 ```